KL Debuts Fun Trio Of Near-horror, Off-Halloween Fare, Appropriately, In Late April

 Gothic atmosphere and early-mid nineteenth century setting aside, the historical theatrics are fairly straightforward but enlivened by the brotherly rivalry between Sanders’s hypocritical Jaffrey and Price’s wronged Clifford, with three decades of thwarted romance between the latter and Margaret Lindsay’s astonishing Hepzibah providing a genuine emotional core to the Pyncheon family drama.
 Colored by the presence of Vincent Price, perhaps — whose later, inescapable association with the horror genre was at this point in his career mere flirtation — The House of the Seven Gables nevertheless does appear darker and sinister for its overarching spirit of generational decay.
 Clifford and Hepzibah may be maritally united in the film’s epilogue, without the latter having even to change her family name (siblings in the original story, they are re-cast as kissing cousins here), but the optimistically-intended time-lapse hallucination of Cecil Kellaway’s kindly family solicitor — in which 30 years of old-age makeup screen-wipes away to reveal the elderly couples’ formerly bright and youthful faces — strikes a curiously spooky death knell for Clifford and Hepzibah’s now limited time together.
 Film’s end certainly shows the autumnal lovers carriage-riding happily free from the title house, and thus the oppressive legacy of the Pyncheons, but at the considerable cost of their youth and imminently-approaching mortality.

-The Strange Door is certainly Laughton’s show all the way, even giving the unrestrained actor the opportunity to reprise his dinner table gluttony scene of teeth-ripping into hunks of meat and hurling the bones to the dogs from 1933’s The Private Life of Henry VIII, but, beyond that more literal scenery chewing, a wheeled death mill, iron-implemented torture devices, and crushing walls of a closing prison cell may linger in the viewing memory well past the obligatory romance between second leads (Richard Stapley, Sally Forrest) which has just now slipped past this reviewer’s powers of adequately descriptive recall.
-(Something to do with the Sire’s posthumous revenge on his late brother who married the also since-deceased woman he loved through their surviving daughter, his niece, by forcibly marrying the girl to a ne’er-do-well found in a tavern, who, thwarting his evil design, turns out to be a disguised lord, anyway.
+The Strange Door is certainly Laughton’s show all the way, even giving the unrestrained actor the opportunity to reprise his dinner table gluttony scene of teeth-ripping into hunks of meat and hurling the bones to the dogs from 1933’s The Private Life of Henry VIII, but — beyond that more literal scenery chewing — a wheeled death mill, iron-implemented torture devices, and crushing walls of a closing prison cell may linger in the viewing memory well past the obligatory romance between second leads (Richard Stapley, Sally Forrest), which has just now slipped past this reviewer’s powers of adequately descriptive recall.
+(Something to do with the Sire’s posthumous revenge on his late brother marrying the also since deceased woman both loved by forcibly marrying the brother and former lover’s only daughter, the Sire’s niece, to a ne’er-do-well found in a tavern; the latter who, thwarting the Sire’s evil design, turns out to be a disguised lord, anyway.
 If you were interested.)
 Karloff isn’t given much to do beyond the aforementioned castle-skulking, but Laughton in hammily derailing the plot through his screen antics — most memorably, in one scene, full-body lounging across a small desktop while still managing to deliver withering bon mots — actually provides a subtextual layer of entertainment that the clichéd surface elements of the story might not have otherwise delivered.

 American International Pictures enters the psychedelic era in truly startling fashion with a plot that includes Orwellian dystopia, biological vampirism, a quarter-hour car chase, and, finally, a full-body plunge into a barn-vat of acid.
 While the above-the-title names of Vincent Price, Christopher Lee, and Peter Cushing crowd the marquee, the combined screen time of this trio of acting terror is less than a third of the film’s total running time (with Cushing’s startling appearance in a Nazi-type uniform amounting to a minute-and-a-half cameo), this calculated marketing ploy actually adds to the film’s nearly two-hour suspense of confusion, misdirection, and, most of all, unease.
 1970’s Scream and Scream Again seems to take title-inspiration from the initial framing device of a man, shown in the opening sequence suffering from a coronary collapse during his morning run, waking up multiple times in a hospital bed with successive limbs missing.
 Interspersed with these grisly suggestive scenes are a working-class police inspector’s (Alfred Marks) investigation of the mysterious murders of several young women, with the blood completely drained from their bodies, and a spy-operative’s (Marshall Jones) murderous rise through the ranks of a Gestapo-like Eastern European power by, oddly, pinching the jugular veins of his victims with superhuman strength.
 (A method of disposal appearing like a blood-flowing Vulcan neckhold.)